rothgar/netdata-wiki/External-Plugins.md

 The plugin should accept just **one** parameter: **the number of seconds it is expected to update the values for its charts**.
 The value passed by netdata to the plugin is controlled via its configuration file (so there is not need for the plugin to handle this configuration option).
+Check **[External Plugins Configuration](https://github.com/firehol/netdata/wiki/Configuration#external-plugins)**

 The script can overwrite the update frequency.
 For example, the server may request per second updates, but the script may overwrite this to one update